dankuck/dankuck.github.io/_posts/2017-06-02-sql-reporting-is-hard.md

 The best strategy I've heard of is to keep a running count in another separate table.
 E.g., every time a photo row is added to the photos table, go over to the photos_count table and add 1 to the count field.

 This is a workable strategy.
 But it's not very friendly to the programmers who have to build and maintain it.
 There isn't a simple way to set this up.
 Instead it requires some careful thought.
-It may be quick a thought, but it's not effortless.
+It may be quick to think up, but it's not effortless.

 And it's prone to errors.
-So it needs to have a refresh option that pulls all the data again, the slow way, and rebuilds the counting table.
+So it needs to have a refresh option that occasionally pulls all the data again, the slow way, and rebuilds the counting table.

 The weirdest part is that I can't find a lot of discussion about this.
 Even though I have to make slow reports like these once or twice a year, I haven't found much advice for doing it right.
 There was nothing about it in any of my college classes.